 Total’s dividend yield

-Overall, Total seems well placed with a higher dividend yield, lower valuation, and good earnings growth prospects.
-Shell has similar metrics but an even higher dividend yield.
+Overall, Total seems well placed with a higher dividend yield, lower valuation, and better earnings growth prospects for 2019.
+Royal Dutch Shell (RDS.A) also has the same traits but with an even higher yield.